 The committee may conduct any necessary examination or investigation to verify the facts alleged by the parties, require submission of documents and materials related to the case, or recommend settlement or propose terms of mediation to the parties.
 Until the mediation proceeding is concluded, the KFTC cannot issue a corrective order against the alleged violating entity.

-The mediation is concluded if any of the following occurs: (1) the parties in dispute accept the recommendation or proposal for mediation issued by the committee or the parties voluntarily reach a settlement thereby completing mediation; (2) an agreement between the parties is not reached within 60 days (or 90 days if both parties have agreed to such extension) from the date on which the petition or the request is filed; (3) one of the parties refuses to mediate the case or file a lawsuit with the court and thus there is no longer any real benefit for the parties to proceed with mediation.
+The mediation is concluded if any of the following occurs: (1) the parties in dispute accept the recommendation or proposal for mediation issued by the committee or the parties voluntarily reach a settlement thereby completing mediation; (2) an agreement between the parties is not reached within 60 days (or 90 days if both parties have agreed to such extension) of the date on which the petition or the request is filed; (3) one of the parties refuses to mediate the case or file a lawsuit with the court and thus there is no longer any real benefit for the parties to proceed with mediation.

 Once an agreement is reached between the parties during the mediation procedure, the committee will prepare a written mediation report setting forth the terms of their mediation agreement, which will be signed by the commissioners of the committee and the parties.
 Thereafter, the parties must perform their obligations pursuant to the terms of the mediation agreement and submit to the KFTC a written confirmation specifying completion of the obligations under the mediation agreement.
 If the parties reach a mediation agreement and the performance of their obligations thereunder is completed, the KFTC will not issue a corrective order.